ceph/ceph/doc/cephfs/health-messages.rst

 Message: "Client *name* failing to respond to cache pressure"
 Code: MDS_HEALTH_CLIENT_RECALL, MDS_HEALTH_CLIENT_RECALL_MANY
 Description: Clients maintain a metadata cache.
-Items (such as inodes) in the client cache are also pinned in the MDS cache, so when the MDS needs to shrink its cache (to stay within ``mds_cache_size``), it sends messages to clients to shrink their caches too.
-If the client is unresponsive or buggy, this can prevent the MDS from properly staying within its ``mds_cache_size`` and it may eventually run out of memory and crash.
+Items (such as inodes) in the client cache are also pinned in the MDS cache, so when the MDS needs to shrink its cache (to stay within ``mds_cache_size`` or ``mds_cache_memory_limit``), it sends messages to clients to shrink their caches too.
+If the client is unresponsive or buggy, this can prevent the MDS from properly staying within its cache limits and it may eventually run out of memory and crash.
 This message appears if a client has taken more than ``mds_recall_state_timeout`` (default 60s) to comply.

 Message: "Client *name* failing to advance its oldest client/flush tid"
 Code: MDS_HEALTH_CLIENT_OLDEST_TID, MDS_HEALTH_CLIENT_OLDEST_TID_MANY